The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Abstract

 \section{Abstract}

 Mapping methods, including the Meyer--Miller--Stock--Thoss (MMST) mapping and spin-mapping, are commonly utilised to simulate nonadiabatic dynamics by propagating classical mapping variable trajectories.
 Recent work confirmed the Momentum Integral (MInt) algorithm is the only known \emph{symplectic} algorithm for the MMST Hamiltonian.
-To our knowledge, no symplectic algorithm has been published for the spin-mapping representation without converting to MMST variables and utilising the MInt algorithm.
+To our knowledge, no symplectic algorithm has been published for the spin-mapping representation without obtaining Cartesian variables and utilising the MInt algorithm.
 Here, we present the Spin-MInt algorithm which directly propagates the spin-mapping variables.
-First, we consider a two-level system which maps onto a spin-vector on a Bloch sphere and determine that the Spin-MInt is a \emph{symplectic, symmetrical, second-order, time-reversible, angle invariant and geometric structure preserving} algorithm.
-Despite spin-variables resulting in a non-invertible structure matrix, we rigorously prove the Spin-MInt is symplectic using a canonical variable transformation.
-Computationally, we find that the Spin-MInt and MInt algorithms are symplectic, satisfy Liouville’s theorem, provide second-order energy conservation and are more accurate than a previously-published angle-based algorithm.
-The Spin-MInt is significantly faster than the MInt algorithm for two electronic states.
-Secondly, we extend this methodology to more than two electronic states and present accurate population results for a three-state morse potential.
+First, we consider a two-level system which maps onto a spin-vector on a Bloch sphere.
+Despite the spin-variables being non-canonical, we rigorously prove the Spin-MInt is \emph{symplectic} using a canonical variable transformation.
+We determine that the Spin-MInt is a \emph{symmetrical, second-order, time-reversible, angle invariant and geometric structure preserving} algorithm.
+Computationally, for a one-dimensional spin-boson model, the Spin-MInt and MInt algorithms are symplectic, satisfy Liouville’s theorem, provide second-order energy conservation and are more accurate than a previously-published angle-based algorithm.
+We present accurate correlation functions for a multi-dimensional spin-boson model.
+We also extend this methodology to a general number of electronic states and present accurate population results for a three-state Morse potential.
+The Spin-MInt is faster than the MInt algorithm for all tested models, particularly so for large nuclear degrees of freedom.
 We believe this to be the \emph{first known symplectic} algorithm for propagating the nonadiabatic spin-mapping Hamiltonian and one of the first rigorously symplectic algorithms in the case of non-trivial coupling between canonical and spin systems.
 These results should guide and improve future simulations.

 \allowdisplaybreaks